moby/moby/docs/sources/installation/mac.md

 Because the Docker daemon uses Linux-specific kernel features, you can't run Docker natively in OS X.  Instead, you must install the Boot2Docker application.
-Boot2Docker includes a VirtualBox VM, Docker itself, and the Boot2Docker management tool.
+The application includes a VirtualBox Virtual Machine (VM), Docker itself, and the Boot2Docker management tool.

 The Boot2Docker management tool is a lightweight Linux virtual machine made specifically to run the Docker daemon on Mac OS X. The VirtualBox VM runs completely from RAM, is a small ~24MB download, and boots in approximately 5s.

+**Requirements**

 Your Mac must be running OS X 10.6 "Snow Leopard" or newer to run Boot2Docker.

 ## Learn the key concepts before installing

+In a Docker installation on Linux, your machine is both the localhost and the Docker host.
+In networking, localhost means your computer.
+The Docker host is the machine on which the containers run.

-In a Linux installation, your local machine is the Docker host.
-The Docker client, the Docker daemon, and any containers run directly on this host.
-This means you can address ports on a Docker container using standard addressing such as `localhost:8000` or `0.0.0.0:8376`.
+On a typical Linux installation, the Docker client, the Docker daemon, and any containers run directly on your localhost.
+This means you can address ports on a Docker container using the standard localhost addressing such as `localhost:8000` or `0.0.0.0:8376`.

 ![Linux Architecture Diagram](/installation/images/linux_docker_host.png)